-Dumfries and Galloway is an
+Dumfries and Galloway is

+east.
 Robert Burns lived and died in the area and the Burns Heritage

 Trail is a motorist's route across much of the region.
 Dumfries